 Field of Study – Geology (N 005)

-A meeting of the Commission for Admission to Doctoral Studies in the Field of Geology (N 005) with participation of applicants (motivational interviewing) will be held at the Conference Hall of Nature Research Centre on the 2th of the July (online available too).
+A meeting of the Commission for Admission to Doctoral Studies in the Field of Geology (N 005) with participation of applicants (motivational interviewing) will be held at the Conference Hall of Nature Research Centre on 10 September 14.30 pm (local time) (online available too).
 Motivational interviewing will be conducted on the topic the applicant selected for his/her doctoral studies and thesis; applicants are recommended to deliver a 10 min duration PowerPoint presentation and give a brief review of planned research and scientific achievements.
 The interview and presentation will be evaluated taking into consideration the applicant’s scientific competence (publications, participation in scientific research projects and conferences), motivation in selecting the topic of the thesis, and primary methodological skills.

 The Zhytomyr region of Ukraine has been severely affected by the military conflict.
 In order to overcome its consequences and ensure sustainable development in line with environmental standards, it is necessary to accurately record, study and assess the extent of the ecological catastrophe, and to develop a system of indicators describing these phenomena.
 Explosions, fires and accidents of various magnitudes, including incidents at oil storage facilities, have occurred in the study area.
 The damage caused leads to risks such as erosion, soil contamination, and disruption of geo- and bio-ecosystems.